Combinatorial model categories are equivalent to presentable quasicategories

 In this section we introduce and study constructions that allow us to pass from the relative category $@CRC$ to the relative category $@CMC$.
 The primary source of difficulty is the fact that the regular cardinal $λ$ may increase in an uncontrolled fashion.
 This prevents us from defining a relative functor $@CRC→@CMC$.
 Instead, we provide an ad hoc construction for every small subcategory of $@CRC$.

 \proclaim Definition.
-A ^={simplicial set[|s]} is a simplicial object in the category $@Set$ of \vsmallset.
+A ^={simplicial set[|s]} is a simplicial object in the category $@Set$ of ^!{smaller sets}.
 The category of simplicial sets is denoted by $@=sSet$.
-A ^={simplicial preshea[f|ves]} is a presheaf of simplicial sets.

-\spshobj \proclaim Definition.
+\proclaim Definition.
 Given a small relative category~$C$, the model category $"=sPSh(C)$ of simplicial presheaves on~$C$ is defined as follows.
-Its underlying category is the category of simplicial presheaves on the underlying category of~$C$.
-Its model structure is the left Bousfield localization of the projective model structure at morphisms of simplicial presheaves that are representable by a weak equivalence in~$C$.
+Its underlying category is the category of simplicial objects in the strict free cocompletion of~$C$ (^!{strict cocompletion}).
+By abuse of language, we refer to objects of $"sPSh(C)$ as {\it simplicial presheaves on~$C$}.
+The universal property of strict free cocompletions constructs an equivalence of categories $"sPSh(C)→@Cat(C^@op,@sSet)$, which allows us to define a projective model structure on $"sPSh(C)$.
+The model structure on $"sPSh(C)$ is defined as the left Bousfield localization of the projective model structure at morphisms of simplicial presheaves that are representable by a weak equivalence in~$C$.